PCRE2Project/pcre2/doc/html/README.txt

   --with-parens-nest-limit=500

 .
-PCRE2 has a counter that can be set to limit the amount of resources it uses when matching a pattern.
+PCRE2 has a counter that can be set to limit the amount of computing resource it uses when matching a pattern with the Perl-compatible matching function.
   If the limit is exceeded during a match, the match fails.
 The default is ten million.
 You can change the default by setting, for example,

   --with-match-limit=500000